 Adjusted Paid Occupancy Rate

-- APO starts to rebound slowly in May – with all markets displaying positive differences by August.
+· APO begins to rebound slowly starting in May – with almost all markets displaying positive differences by September.

 % Change in Average Daily Rate